babel/website/_posts/2017-09-05-planning-for-7.0.md

 This was important because we got a lot of complaints from users that weren't using any types/flow that they ended up writing invalid JS but there was no syntax error because they used the react preset.

-Also we have the typescript preset now, so it didn't make sense to include `flow` in the react preset itself anymore.
+Also we have the TypeScript preset now, so it didn't make sense to include `flow` in the react preset itself anymore.

 ### Integrations